 Quantum Computers vs Classical Computers

-Classical computers differ from quantum computers, as they are limited to a binary system — zeros and ones, bits and bytes.
-In contrast, Quantum Computers use qubits.
+Classical computers differ from quantum computers, as they are limited to a binary system – zeros and ones, bits and bytes.
+In contrast, quantum computers use qubits.
 Qubits allow computers to be both zero and one at the same time, opening a new range of possibilities.
-Qubuts also allow for massive amounts of Data to be read and analysed.
+Qubuts also allow for massive amounts of data to be read and analyzed.

 What do quantum computers do?

 In order to reach new heights, Artificial Intelligence may very well require assistance from quantum computing technology.
 Quantum computing allows for the analysis and integration of large data sets, improving artificial intelligence capabilities dramatically.

 Prescription drug development is a tedious process, requiring an overwhelming number of resources.
 Classical computers are regularly used for drug development and modelling, but this work is expensive and sometimes risky.
 Quantum computing provides faster and more accurate analysis of impact – allowing researchers to better understand new treatments.

 Over the past several years, the number of cyberattacks in the world has significantly increased.
 This has expanded the burden on classical computers.
 Quantum computing, with the aid of Machine Learning, can be used to combat security threats in powerful ways.
 It can also be used to develop encryption techniques known as Cryptography.

 4. Financial Modelling

 Quantum computing reduces the risks associated with financial simulations.
 Classical computers struggle with fast algorithmic trading, in which machines use complex algorithms to trigger share dealings.
 Quantum computing provides a solution by raising the amount of high-volume transactions per day.